MrVinkel/provider-bitbucketserver/README.md

 - Projects
 - Repositories
+- Group permissions on repositories

 ## TODO

 - Add Test scenarios
-- project access mapping to groups

 ## How to